The 85 Best Memes of 2019, Ranked

-Memes may come and go, but the act of memeing will never die as long as the Internet exists and we can share photos of the Distracted Boyfriend and the Blinking White Guy with all of our extremely online friends.
-The problem, though, is that with the memes coming in rapid fire, so many of them suck, or everybody ends up latching onto the same joke.
-So instead of bloating this year-long list with bad, unfunny memes your friends will hate you for sharing, we're only including the dankest.
-Here, now, are the best of what 2019 has to offer so far.
-Things have already gotten extremely weird.
+Memes may come and go, but the act of memeing will never die, at least as long as the Internet exists for us to share photos of Distracted Boyfriend and Blinking White Guy with all of our extremely online friends.
+The problem, though, is that with the memes coming in rapid fire, many of them suck or spawn the same joke, while others more deserving of praise may get overlooked.
+So instead of bloating this year-end list with bad, unfunny memes your friends hated you for sharing, we've only included the absolute dankest.
+Here's what we deemed to be the best memes of 2019.
+It's been a really weird year.

 If you haven't heard of The Egg by now, you have a blissfully unbothered relationship with social media.
 At the beginning of this year, one humble Instagram account set out to do the unimaginable: become more popular than the social network's reigning queen, Kylie Jenner.
 Against all odds, The Egg handily beat its competition, collecting more than 10 million followers and nearly 53 million faves at time of publication.
 Naturally, it was memed.

 It's been the year of hard seltzer, and none have been more popular than White Claw and its multitude of perfumed flavors.
 The Claw really got its big break thanks to a viral video by YouTuber Trevor Wallace declaring 2019 White Claw summer.